-Founded as a studio experiment by Conrad St. Clair and Mike Stehr, Kicksville has grown into a musical collective, artistic movement, and multimedia freak show.
+Founded as a studio experiment by Conrad St. Clair and Mike Stehr, Kicksville has grown into an award-winning musical collective, artistic movement, and live multimedia freak show.

 And here's how Brian Baker (Cincinnati City Beat, Amplifier Magazine) put it: